ProccyBoi/Sydney-Metroboard/README.md

 ## What is Metroboard?
 Metroboard is a physical, LED-based transit map that lights up to show real-time train activity.
 Each board connects to Wi-Fi, fetches updates from the Metroboard service, and renders those updates on LED strips.
-The `metroboard_public.ino` sketch is the firmware that runs on the board’s microcontroller.
+The `Metroboard.ino` sketch is the firmware that runs on the board’s microcontroller.

 ---